violanerd/Madalyne-Portfolio/README.md

 Challenges:
-* Matching CSS to mockup
+* Matching CSS to look like mockup
 * HTML syntax for flexbox
+* Images as links, where to wrap anchor tags

 ## Built With
 * HTML